HIGHLIGHTS

 - It features a 50MP primary camera paired with another 50MP telephoto lens.

 It’s been quite a while since the Nepali market last saw a proper Reno-series launch.
 Sure, we did get the Reno F lineup, but those aren’t the true Reno phones.
-Now, that’s finally changing.
-OPPO Nepal is gearing up to launch its latest Reno smartphone, the OPPO Reno15, in Nepal.
+And now, that has finally changed with the official launch of OPPO Reno15.

-What is the price of the OPPO Reno15 in Nepal?
+What is the Price of OPPO Reno15 in Nepal?

 OPPO Reno15 Overview